openshift/openshift-origin-design/web-console/4-patterns/navigation.md

 ## Responsive States

 ### Landing Page
-- On smaller viewports, the icons shown from left to right in the masthead should be placed in the hamburger menu from top to bottom.
+- On smaller viewports, the icons shown from left to right in the masthead should be placed in the hamburger menu from top to bottom with the exception of the notification drawer.
+- The bell icon will remain in the top right corner of the masthead for easy access to the notification drawer.
+- The drawer should follow PatternFly standards for the responsive behavior as detailed in the [Notification Drawer](http://www.patternfly.org/pattern-library/communication/notification-drawer/#/design) pattern.
 - The labels are as follows: (with icons to the left of the labels)
-	- Notification Drawer
 	- Launcher
 	- Help
 	- [username]